 Have there been any adverse reactions to drugs taken in the past?

-Answer: No c) Previous illnesses and treatment
+(c) Previous illnesses and treatment

 Health worker Enquiry Response Have there been previous episodes of malaria or febrile illnesses and how they were treated?
 Probe to find out whether the current sickness may be a recrudescence, a new infection or a complication of the previous disease.
 No Does the patient have any chronic illnesses?
 For example, sickle cell disease, diabetes mellitus, HIV/AIDS and other co morbidities.
 No What current medications is the patient on?
 For example.
-ARVs, anti- epileptics, anti- hypertensives, anti-psychotics None Has the patient been admitted previously and why?
+ARVs, anti-epileptics, anti- hypertensives, anti-psychotics None Has the patient been admitted previously and why?
 No Has the patient received a blood transfusion in the past?
 When?
 Remember that: Blood transfusion can be a mode of transmission of hepatitis, HIV, and even malaria.
 Hepatitis and acute HIV infection may resemble clinical malaria.
+No

-No d) Geographical, travel and family social history
+(d) Geographical, travel and family social history

 Health worker enquiry Patient response Where have they recently travelled to?
 No travel What have they been doing?
 (Contact with animals?)
 No contact with animals What has been their type of housing / sleeping arrangements?
-No mosquito net Have they been near heavy vegetation, water bodies and possible breeding sites for mosquitoes?
-No How many people live in their home, what do they do, and what is their diet like?
-Approximately 9 - 12 people who all work on the farm What is their family history of illness?
-Illnesses in a close relative or contact may suggest an alternative diagnosis, for example.
-Parent with HIV/AIDS, meningococcal meningitis, measles, mumps, chickenpox, tuberculosis.
-5 e) Pregnancy
+No mosquito net Have they been near heavy vegetation, water bodies and No possible breeding sites for mosquitoes?
+How many people live in their home, what do they do, and what Approximately 9 - 12 people is their diet like? who all work on the farm What is their family history of illness?
+Illnesses in a close relative Patient is unsure of family or contact may suggest an alternative diagnosis, for example. history of disease Parent with HIV/AIDS, meningococcal meningitis, measles, mumps, chickenpox, tuberculosis.

+(e) Pregnancy

-For a female patient aged 15 - 45, establish if pregnant or not.
+Establish if a female patient is pregnant or not.
 If pregnant, establish the trimester, whether patient is on IPT and whether she sleeps under an LLIN.
-If the patient is of reproductive age, it should be assumed that the patient is pregnant.
+3 If the patient is between the ages of 15 - 45, it should be assumed that the patient is pregnant.
 Answer: Male patient